🇬🇪

 • Proof of sufficient funds (may be requested)

-• Return or onward ticket (rarely checked)
+• Return or onward ticket (may be requested)

 📝 Application Process